Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: Methods and data treatment

 For the \emph{mode} $r_{\gal}$, the best performance is consistently obtained with the $L=2$~kpc estimator, which is effectively unbiased up to $\sim14.5$~kpc and showing the smallest bias ($\sim0.5$~kpc) at $15.5$~kpc.
 From $r_{\gal}>13.$~kpc, the short scale estimators $L=1.35$~kpc and $L$(BJ18) show a larger bias than for $L=2$~kpc ($\sim0.3$~kpc), half the corresponding bias expected for the median ($\sim0.6$~kpc).
 Therefore, for the $0.5$~kpc bins used in our analysis, the results for these two short scale length priors should not differ too much from those of the $L=2$~kpc estimator when using the mode.

 The threshold radius of $\sim12-13$~kpc that marks the change in behaviour for the bias depends upon the selected tracer, as this choice will set a particular dependence of the parallax errors with distance, via the intrinsic magnitude, the colour and the distance modulus.
 Compared to the RC stars used in the tests presented here, we expect the threshold radius to be slightly larger for OB stars, around $16$~kpc, since these stars are intrinsically brighter on average, based on similar tests conducted in \citet{Abedietal14} using the reciprocal of the parallax as an estimator.
+There will also be an additional contribution to the $r_\gal$ bias due to contaminant stars, which will have a different error distribution.
+However, this contribution is small, $<10\%$ of the stars in either of our samples (see discussion in \ref{app:app_HR}) and largely due to dwarf stars.
+They affect mostly the radial bins at $r_\gal<10$~kpc and contribute at most $\sim0.15$~kpc, in addition to the bias shown in Fig.~\ref{f:RtruDist_L_medmod_DR2}, at any given radius.

 As discussed in \citet{Luri2018} the best estimator depends upon the particular choice of the sample and its specific parallax error distribution.
 Our results show that there is no single estimator, of those considered here, that simultaneously outperforms all the others at all distance ranges and with all statistics.
 Overall, we find that for GaiaDR2 errors and $f_{obs}<0.5$, the mode as the estimator with a prior scale length $L=2$~kpc shows the best performance.